weight loss diet plan for rheumatoid arthritis

 Omega-3 fatty acids are great for RA patients.
 Eating fatty fish like salmon, mackerel, and trout twice a week helps fight inflammation13.
 For those who don’t eat fish, chia seeds and ground flaxseeds are good alternatives13.

-It’s also important to eat antioxidant-rich fruits and vegetables, whole grains, and Nutrient-dense meals14.
+It’s also important to eat antioxidant-rich fruits and vegetables, whole grains, and nutrient-dense meals14.

 Make sure you get enough calcium, vitamin D, and vitamin C. These help keep your bones strong and joints working well.
 If you’re not getting enough, think about taking fish oil or a multivitamin13.